rapyuta-robotics/alica-plan-designer-fx/doc/user_guide/user_guide.md

-# ALICA Plan Designer Guide
+# ALICA Plan Designer - User Guide

 This guide is thought as a reference for users of the Plan Designer, who simply want to model or modify ALICA program.
 Therefore, this guide explains the user interface, how you can generate code, and further features of the Plan Designer.